prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part4.md

-# Major Project: Assignment 4: Scenarios
+# Part 4: Scenarios

 ## Introduction

 Based on the user research, you have created 2 personas of your target users: a primary persona and a secondary persona.
 **For this assignment, you will focus your attention on the primary persona.** You want to create a hypothetical usage scenario to understand how your **primary persona** may interact with your app.
 With this usage scenario, you aim to answer this question: "What are some of the things my user -- represented by the **primary persona** -- will try to accomplish with my app?"

 ## Instructions